Olical/Mappa/README.md

 ## Using normalise

 Say you had these two objects.
+You wish to have an array of objects each containing the url and title.

+You can use the normalise function to do this.

+Here are some example objects that could have been pulled from a websites API etc.

     var newsFeed = {
         meta: {